treinalinux/Contrato-2022/help/README.md

 **Netgroup**
 - Add user on netgroup
-- Remore user of netgroup
+- Remove user of netgroup
 - Add host on netgroup
 - Remove host of netgroup

 **Group**
 - Add user on group
-- Remore user of group
+- Remove user of group
 - Add host on group
 - Remove host of group

 ## CENTOS 7.9

-Plane migration for rhel 8.5.
+Migration plan for rhel 8.5.

 ## RED HAT 8.5